anishsudini/SHA-512/README.md

 	1. python3 sha512.py input.txt hashed.txt

- • SHA-512 Hashing –
+ - SHA-512 Hashing:

- – performs SHA-512 hasing on an inputted text file and outputs a hexademical hashed version of the original input.
+ 	- performs SHA-512 hasing on an inputted text file and outputs a hexademical hashed version of the original input.